 From 1988 to 1989, Matera was Consumer Marketing Director for Time Magazine, Canada.
 Prior, he held consumer marketing management positions at Manhattan Inc., Personal Investor, Registered Representative, and Forbes Magazines.

 Matera holds a BA in Political Science from Columbia University.
-He and his wife Anna live in Pelham, NY., and have two sons.
+He and his wife Anna live in the Flatiron District in Manhattan, and have two sons.
 He serves on the board of the Crossroads Cultural Center, an apostolate of the Catholic lay movement, Communion & Liberation, and is a member of Legatus, the service organization for Catholic business leaders.